rsdoiel/antenna/archives/2024/north_america_2024.52.md

 ---

-## Bill Clinton hospitalized with fever but in good spirits, spokesperson says
+## Bill Clinton out of the hospital after being treated for the flu

 date: 2024-12-23, from: VOA News USA

-WASHINGTON — Former President Bill Clinton was admitted Monday to MedStar Georgetown University Hospital in Washington after developing a fever.
+WASHINGTON — Former President Bill Clinton was discharged from a Washington hospital Tuesday and will be home for Christmas after he was admitted the day before with a fever.

-The 78-year-old was hospitalized in the "afternoon for testing and observation," Angel Urena, Clinton's deputy chief of staff, said in a statement.
+Clinton is being treated for the flu, Angel Urena, Clinton's deputy chief of staff, said in a statement about his release.

-"He remains in good spirits and deeply appreciates the excellent care he is receiving," Urena said.
+“He and his family are deeply grateful for the exceptional care provided by the team at MedStar Georgetown University Hospital and are touched by the kind messages and well wishes he received,” Urena said.

+“He sends his warmest wishes for a happy and healthy holiday season to all,” Urena said.

+The 78-year-old Democrat was hospitalized Monday afternoon for testing and observation.

-Clinton, a Democrat who served two terms as president from January 1993 until January 2001, addressed the Democratic National Convention in Chicago this summer and campaigned ahead of November's election for Vice President Kamala Harris, the Democratic presidential candidate.
+Clinton served two terms as president from January 1993 until January 2001.
+He addressed the Democratic National Convention in Chicago last summer, and campaigned in the fall for Democratic Vice President Kamala Harris, who lost the presidential election to Republican Donald Trump in November.

-In the years since Clinton left the White House, he's faced some health scares.

-In 2004, he underwent quadruple bypass surgery after experiencing prolonged chest pains and shortness of breath.
-Clinton returned to the hospital for surgery for a partially collapsed lung in 2005, and in 2010 he had a pair of stents implanted in a coronary artery.

-Clinton responded by embracing a largely vegan diet that saw him lose weight and report improved health.

-In 2021, the former president was hospitalized for six days in California while being treated for an infection that was unrelated to COVID-19, when the pandemic was still near its height.

-An aide to the former president said then that Clinton had a urological infection that had spread to his bloodstream but was on the mend and never went into septic shock, a potentially life-threatening condition.
-The aide said Clinton was in an intensive care section of the hospital that time but wasn't receiving ICU care.
+Clinton recently published his newest book, Citizen, a memoir about his life after the White House and the role of philanthropy in it.

 <br>